jacob-jarick/memwiki/git/readme.md

 You will need ssh keys, if you dont have any run the command below, it is safe to use defaults for all.

+notes:

+- I use SSH, HTTPS is fine though
+- if you have multiple keys, pick your prefered, ideally the strongest encryption.
+- if Web url doesnt open just open it manually its very straight forward
+- you will need MFA setup if you do not have it already.

 ```
 ssh-keygen
 ```